 What to Do If You Slip and Fall in a Store

-If you slip and fall in astore, take the following steps, in addition to those above:
+If you slip and fall in a store, here is what you should do if you slip and fall in a store, in addition to those above:

 - Identify any substance or obstacle that caused your accident.
 It might have been water on the floor, a banana peel, an uneven surface, merchandise left on the floor or something else.
 Do your best to identify it before you leave the scene of the accident.